 Abstract

 Mutualistic interactions are regulated by plant and animal traits, including, among the latter, body size and population density.
 In seed dispersal networks, frugivore body size determines the interaction outcome (e.g., facilitation, constraint), however species population density determines interaction probability through encounter rates.
 To date, most studies examining the relative role of body size and population density on seed dispersal networks have examined animal guilds encompassing a narrow range of body sizes (e.g., birds only).
 Given non-random, body-size dependent defaunation, understanding the relative role of these traits is important to predict and, ideally, mitigate the effects of defaunation.
 In the Brazilian Pantanal, we analyzed a hyper-diverse seed dispersal network composed of birds and mammals that cover a wide range of body sizes and population densities.
 Animal density per se did not significantly explain interaction patterns.
 Instead, population biomass, which represents the combination of body size and population density, was the most important predictor for most interaction network metrics.
 Population biomass was strongly correlated with body size, but not with density.
 Thus, larger frugivore species dispersed more plant species and had more unique pairwise interactions than smaller species.
-Moreover, species with larger population biomass, such as the white-lipped peccary (Tayassu pecari) had the strongest influence (i.e., closeness centrality) on other species in the network and were more generalist, interacting with a broader set of species, compared to species with lower population biomass, such as the blue-crowned trogon (Trogon curucui).
+Moreover, species with larger population biomass, such as the white-lipped peccary (Tayassu pecari) had the strongest influence (i.e., as indicated by measures of centrality) on other species in the network and were more generalist, interacting with a broader set of species, compared to species with lower population biomass, such as the blue-crowned trogon (Trogon curucui).
 We posit that the increased abundance of small-sized frugivores resulting from the pervasive defaunation of large animals would not compensate for the loss-of-function of the latter and the inherent disruption of seed dispersal networks.

 Introduction